Acute Ankle Sprain

 Prognosis for ankle sprains

-If treated properly, ankle sprains can be expected to recover completely; however, the length of recovery depends on the degree of injury.
+If treated properly, ankle sprains can be expected to recover completely; however, the length of your recovery depends on the degree of injury.

 - A first-degree sprain usually heals enough in 5 to 7 days to allow modified activity and requires an average of 6 weeks to heal completely.